ipfs/js-ipfs-bitswap/README.md

 - `cids: CID|[]CID`

-Cancel previously requested keys, forcefully.
-That means they are removed from the wantlist independent of how many other resources requested these keys.
-Callbacks attached to `getBlock` are errored with `Error('manual unwant: key')`.
+Cancel previously requested cids, forcefully.
+That means they are removed from the wantlist independent of how many other resources requested these cids.
+Callbacks attached to `getBlock` are errored with `Error('manual unwant: cid)`.

 #### `cancelWants(cids)`

 - `cid: CID|[]CID`

-Cancel previously requested keys.
+Cancel previously requested cids.

 #### `putStream()`

-Returns a duplex `pull-stream` that emits an object `{key: Multihash}` for every written block when it was stored.
+Returns a duplex `pull-stream` that emits an object `{cid: CID}` for every written block when it was stored.
-Objects passed into here should be of the form `{data: Buffer, key: Multihash}`
+Objects passed into here should be of the form `{data: Buffer, cid: CID}`

 #### `put(blockAndCid, callback)`

-- `blockAndKey: {data: Buffer, cid: CID}`
+- `blockAndCid: {data: Buffer, cid: CID}`
 - `callback: Function`

 Announce that the current node now has the block containing `data`.
 This will store it